Hong Kong restaurant group's Covid-19 bible sweeps the world

 Courtesy Black Sheep Restaurants

-Following two consecutive quarters of financial losses during the social unrest in 2019, the restaurant started to see some improvement in December.
+Following two consecutive quarters of financial losses during the social unrest in 2019, the restaurant group started to see some improvement in December.

 "Then Covid squarely put us between a rock and a hard place again.
 Things very quickly became tougher than tough."